Celery Salad with Parmigiano-Reggiano + Walnuts

 A three-ingredient celery salad with parmigiano-reggiano and walnuts.

-On each trip to Bologna.
+On each trip that we take back to Bologna.

 There’s a special place we go to when we land.